liamlutton/camera-maze/README.md

-# finger-painting
+# Camera Maze
-CS 126 Final Project, a way to use your fingers to point your way through a maze
+CS 126 Final Project, a way to use physical object to point your way through a virtual set of mazes